axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 `object`

 #### Example
-The Bridge listens to the `Welcome` event, which is defined in the `Hello` contract, and submits the data to `HelloEth` contract via method `SubmitFromRonin`.
+Suppose that the bridge listens to the `Welcome` event, which is defined in the `Hello` contract, and submits the data to the `HelloEth` contract via the method `SubmitFromRonin`.

 ```json5
 {